allenai/allenact/docs/tutorials/distributed-objectnav-tutorial.md

         return params
 ```
 In summary, we need to specify which indices in `devices`, `nprocesses` and `sampler_devices` correspond to the
-local `machine-id` node (whenever a `machine_id` is given as a keyword argument), otherwise we specify the global
+local `machine_id` node (whenever a `machine_id` is given as a keyword argument), otherwise we specify the global
 configuration.

 ### Training pipeline

-In preliminary ObjectNav experiments, we observe small batches are useful during the initial training steps in
+In preliminary ObjectNav experiments, we observe that small batches are useful during the initial training steps in
 terms of sample efficiency, whereas large batches are preferred during the rest of training.

 In order to scale to the larger amount of collected data in multi-node settings, we will proceed with a two-stage
 pipeline:

 1. In the first stage, we'll enforce a number of updates per amount of collected data similar to the
-configuration with a single node by enforcing more batches per rollout (for about 30 million steps);
+configuration with a single node by enforcing more batches per rollout (for about 30 million steps).
-1. in the second stage we'll switch to a configuration with larger learning rate and batch size to be
+1. In the second stage we'll switch to a configuration with larger learning rate and batch size to be
-used up to a grand total of 300 million steps.
+used up to the grand total of 300 million experience steps.

 We first define a helper method to generate a learning curve with learning rate decay for each stage: